| (click on image) Edition: Paperback, 320 pages |

 |

-Even in ancient times people were familiar with
+Even in ancient times

-many geometric shapes, including the circle.
-This is evident from
+circle.
+This is evident from archaeological diggings which

-calculating the circumference and area of circles.
-We now know that
+the circumference and area of circles.
+We now know that p has been represented by different numbers

-3,500 years ago in Egypt, for instance, p was taken to be 3.16, while the
+instance, p was taken to be 3.16, while the ancient

-ancient Romans believed p
+Romans believed p =

-= 3.12.
-All these values were discovered
+3.12.
+All these values were discovered through experiments. |

 546. |

-What is the main point of the preceding
+What is the main

-paragraph?
-How are the area of a circle and the area of a square related to each other? | |
+a square related to each other? |

 |